aminaibrahim/FABLab/laser.md

 - When ready click on ok of the properties menu and print menu.
 The job will be waiting in the laser cutter display.
 - Switch on the air pressurizer.
 And then hit the green [GO] button on the machine.
 - When display say's 'done", please wait 10 - 30 seconds before opening machine.

+The following is my work on the machine.